-We both liked going to Mickey’s, which catered to varied tastes, with a pool table, and a dance floor.
-I came to play pool, Jayne came to dance, and we got married six weeks later.
+We both liked going to Mickey’s.
+It catered to varied tastes, with a pool table, and a dance floor.
+I came to play pool.
+Jayne came to dance.
+We got married six weeks later.

 Our first Christmas together was in those six weeks, and it was the day we decided to get married.

-Jayne said it was a good day to visit her friend Cliff, and she drove about 60 miles, from Manhattan, to Eastern Long Island, to do so.
+Jayne said it was a good day to visit her friend Cliff.
+She drove us 60 miles to Eastern Long Island.
 We chatted on the ride out, but all she said about Cliff was, “You’ll see.”

-Cliff was the owner of “Elm Air,” and he had a plane reserved for Jayne.
-She nonchalantly rented a Cessna 152 from him, and flew us to Martha’s Vineyard.
+Cliff owned and managed “Elm Air.”
+He had a plane reserved for Jayne.
+She rented a Cessna 152 from Cliff, and flew us to Martha’s Vineyard.

 Martha’s Vineyard was wildly appealing, although wildly impractical.
-Since neither of us had ever been there before, we chose a modest goal for our trip: Lunch.
+Neither of us had ever been there before.
+So we chose a modest goal for our trip: Lunch.

 “You can’t eat anywhere without a reservation, and you can’t get a reservation on Christmas.”

 Jayne seemed resigned to a long wait, but I recognized this as an opportunity.
 I excused myself, and got around the line, and into the restaurant, by asking for the bathroom.
-I had worked as a waiter, and I had an idea.
+Years of experience as a waiter, gave me an idea.
 I looked around, and found a busboy who did not seem very busy.
 I said, “Tell the waiter you work for to come speak to me, and I will give each of you something when he arrives.”

-The defining moment came after we were seated.
+The defining moment came after we sat at our table.
 We looked at each other and we knew.
-We were married three weeks later.
+We got married three weeks later.

-We flew together many times, and she delighted in torturing me by turning the engine off, and asking:
+Jayne and I flew together many times.
+She enjoyed torturing me by turning the engine off, and asking: